Battle of Borodino: Bagration's flèches

-During the confused fighting, French and Russian units moved forward into impenetrable smoke and were smashed by artillery and musketry fire that was horrendous even by Napoleonic standards.
-Infantry and cavalrymen had difficulty maneuvering over the heaps of corpses and masses of wounded.
-Murat advanced with his cavalry around the flèches to attack Bagration's infantry, but was confronted by General Duka's 2nd Cuirassier Division supported by Neverovsky's infantry.

-The French carried out seven assaults against the flèches and each time were beaten back in fierce close combat.
-Bagration in some instances was personally leading counterattacks, and in a final attempt to push the French completely back he got hit in the leg by cannonball splinters somewhere around 11:00 hours.
-He insisted on staying on the field to observe Duka's decisive cavalry attack.

 This counter-punch drove Murat to seek the cover of allied Württemberger infantry.
 Barclay's reinforcements, however, were sent into the fray only to be torn to pieces by French artillery, leaving Friant's Division in control of the Russian forward position at 11:30.
-Dust, smoke, confusion and exhaustion all combined to keep the French commanders on the field (Davout, Ney and Murat) from comprehending that all the Russians before them had fallen back, were in confusion, and ripe for the taking.

-The 2nd Army's command structure fell apart as Bagration was removed from the battlefield and the report of his being hit quickly spread and caused morale to collapse.
-Napoleon, who had been sick with a cold and was too far from the action to really observe what was going on, refused to send his subordinates reinforcements.
-He was hesitant to release his last reserve, the Imperial Guard, so far from France.
+Dust, smoke, and exhaustion all combined kept the French commanders (Davout, Ney and Murat) from comprehending that the Russians had fallen back and were vulnerable for a French attack.
+The 2nd Army's command structure fell apart as Bagration was removed from the battlefield, and the report of his being hit quickly spread and led to a collapse in morale.
+General Dmitry Dokhturov took over command in the center instead of Bagration.
+Napoleon, who was sick with a cold and too far from the action to really observe what was going on, refused to reinforce his subordinates.
+He was hesitant to release his last reserve, the Imperial Guard, in a location so far away from France.